electron/governance/wg-api/best-practices.md

 win.webContents.debugger === win.webContents.debugger
 ```

-If an API of the class returns [non-primitives][no-primitive], and the returned values do not always strictly equal each other, it should _not_ be implemented as property.
+If an API of the class returns [non-primitives][primitive], and the returned values do not always strictly equal each other, it should _not_ be implemented as property.

 For example: